 It is unlikely that you will need to use this technique if you have chosen an easy pattern or one rated for a beginner, but as you begin to tackle intermediate knitting projects like lace and some arans, you will definitely need to know how to do it.

-Push the right needle through the front of the next needle on the left hand needle.
+Push the right needle through the front of the next stitch on the left hand needle.
 Wrap the yarn under, around and over the right needle and draw the yarn through the stitch on the left hand needle.

 Instead of slipping the stitch off the left hand needle, push the right hand needle through the back of the stitch.
 Wrap the yarn under, around and over the right needle and draw the yarn through the stitch on the left hand needle.